melbaylon/yt-ch-dl/README.md

 To get the most of this package, you should be comfortable with Linux, setting up a VPS, installing software packages, working with the terminal, and know to use youtube-dl and rclone.

-**This is not for beginners.**

-# Dependencies
-This package uses `youtube-dl` and `rclone` to download videos and from the VPS to a remote storage, respectively.

-# The scripts
+# The scripts and ids
 ## list.sh
 `list.sh` goes through a youtube channel and extracts video ids based on filters.

 You can also use it without filters.
 ## dl.sh
 `dl.sh` downloads and then moves the downloaded video files to a remote

+# Dependencies
+This package uses `youtube-dl` and `rclone` to download videos and from the VPS to a remote storage, respectively.

 ## youtube-dl
 To install `youtube-dl`, you should install these first: